The Rest-Frame Submillimeter Spectrum of High Redshift, Dusty, Star-Forming Galaxies from the SPT-SZ Survey: The Stacked Spectrum

 \section{The Stacked Spectrum}

 We show the average $250-770\1{GHz}$ spectrum of the SPT DSFG sample in Fig.~\ref{fig:stacked_spec}, with the detected and potentially detected lines indicated.
+Due to the majority of sources lying in the redshift range $2.5 < z < 6.0$, the stacked spectrum is the most sensitive to the rest frame frequency range $300-800\1{GHz}$.
 In order to properly assess the significance of these lines, we consider two factors: the statistical uncertainty of the individual ALMA spectra, and the intrinsic scatter of the underlying source population.
 Like the flux density, the statistical uncertainty of the individual ALMA spectra is scaled according to each source's dust mass in order to preserve the signal to noise ratio.

 As noted in \citet{spilker14}, the stacked spectrum is not ideal for the detection of individual molecular lines since the regular channel grid will likely split the line flux of a given line over multiple channels.
 In order to assess the flux density of these individual lines, spectra were constructed and centered on the line of interest, with $600\1{km/s}$ channels.
 These spectra were then stacked according to the procedure detailed in Sec.~\ref{sec:stackmethods}, and a summary of detected lines and upper limits is given in Tab.~\ref{tab:lines}.
 In the case where two lines are blended, as in the cyanide radical CN(J=4-3) and the nearby HNC(J=5-4) line, we use the average of the line ratios obtained in \citet{guelin07, bethermin18, canameras21} to determine the relative contributions of the individual lines.